AnticOwl/anticowl.github.io/_posts/2025-01-27-Hitman-Absolution.md

 Once done, pres `F10` to come back to the game.

 ### About ReShade and HUD
-rename dxgi.dll to d3d11.dll to avoid the SDK to no load correctly.
+rename dxgi.dll to d3d11.dll to avoid the SDK to not load correctly.
 The HUD mod needs to be loaded for the keybind to work.